WebAssembly Diversification for Malware Evasion

 \section{Introduction}

-WebAssembly is a binary format that has become an essential component of the web \cite{haas2017bringing}.
+WebAssembly is a binary format that has become an essential component of the web.
 It first appeared in 2017 as a fast and safe complement for JavaScript \cite{haas2017bringing}.
 The language provides low-level constructs enabling efficient execution, much closer to native code than JavaScript.
-Since its inception, the adoption of WebAssembly has grown exponentially, even outside the web \cite{10.1145/3560828.3564007}.
+Since its inception, the adoption of WebAssembly has grown exponentially, even outside the web \cite{MEWE}.
 Its early adoption by malicious actors is further evidence of WebAssembly's success.

-The primary black-hat usage of WebAssembly is cryptomalware \cite{10.1145/3488932.3517411}.
+The primary black-hat usage of WebAssembly is cryptojacking \cite{10.1145/3488932.3517411}.
 Such WebAssembly code mines cryptocurrencies on users' browsers for the benefit of malicious actors and without the consent of the users \cite{ 10.1145/3339252.3339261}.
-The main reason for this phenomenon is that the core foundation of cryptomalware is: the faster, the better.
-In this context, WebAssembly, a language designed to be portable and fast, is a good language for implementing and distributing cryptomalware over the web.
+The main reason for this phenomenon is that the core foundation of cryptojacking is: the faster, the better.
+In this context, WebAssembly, a binary instruction format designed to be portable and fast, is a feasible technology for implementing and distributing cryptojacking over the web.
 A Kaspersky report about the state of cryptojacking in the first three quarters of 2022 confirms the steady growth in the usage of cryptominers \cite{kasperksy}.
 The report shows that Monero \cite{monero} is the most used cryptocurrency for cryptomining in the browser.
-Attackers hide WebAssembly cryptominers \cite{romano2022wobfuscator} in multiple locations inside web applications.
+Attackers might hide WebAssembly cryptominers \cite{9566204} in multiple locations inside web applications.

-Antivirus vendors and browser vendors provide support for detecting cryptomalware.
-The academic community also provides related work on detecting or preventing WebAssembly cryptomalware \cite{SEISMIC, minos, coinspy, MineThrotle, outgard,9286112}.
-Yet, it is known that black-hats can use evasion techniques to bypass detection \cite{10.1145/3507657.3528560}.
-Only one previous work \cite{10.1145/3507657.3528560} investigates the possibility of WebAssembly cryptominers to evade detection techniques.
+Antivirus and browsers provide support for detecting cryptojacking.
+For example, the Firefox browser supports the detection of cryptomining by using deny lists \cite{firefoxcrypto}.
+The academic community also provides related work on detecting or preventing WebAssembly cryptojacking \cite{SEISMIC, minos, coinspy, MineThrotle, outgard,9286112}.
+Yet, it is known that black-hats can use evasion techniques to bypass detection.
+Only the previous work of Bhansali \etal \cite{10.1145/3507657.3528560} investigates the possibility of WebAssembly cryptojacking to evade detection techniques.
 This is a crucial motivation for our work, one of the first to study WebAssembly malware evasion.